 Hotels Near Munich Christmas Markets

 One of the best ways to experience the Christmas markets in Munich is to stay near one of them.
-The map below has some of the best hotels and home rentals in Munich.
+Here are some options:

 Look for the labeled spots on the map to find hotels near the Munich Christmas markets.